Kaiser Matanzima: Death

 Matanzima died in Queenstown on his 88th birthday.
 He received an official funeral, but not a state one as former allies and supporters had hoped.
 The continued mixed feelings toward him in South Africa were reflected in then President Thabo Mbeki's eulogy for him.
 Although Matanzima was said to have been a harsh ruler, Mbeki looked at the positive legacies that Matanzima left behind.
 Mbeki praised Matanzima's dream of eliminating poverty in South Africa as well as seeing all South Africans citizens educated.
 Others who spoke at Matanzima's funeral said they admired how he fought to see the recognition of traditional leaders in South Africa.
-Former South African President and Kaiser Matanzima's Uncle, Nelson Mandela, was not in attendance for Matanzima's funeral because he was in Dublin, Ireland for the opening ceremonies of the 2003 Special Olympics.
+Former South African President and Kaiser Matanzima's great-uncle, Nelson Mandela, was not in attendance for Matanzima's funeral because he was in Dublin, Ireland for the opening ceremonies of the 2003 Special Olympics.

 Matanzima's grandson, King Lwandile Zwelenkosi Matanzima, ruler of Western Thembuland of Eastern Cape, died on 22 May 2010.